10 Amazing Front Yard Fence Ideas

 Masonry and Aluminum Front Yard Fence

-This gorgeous front yard fence by @allfence_adelaide is made of a masonry wall with pillars and horizontal slat aluminum panels.
+This gorgeous front yard fence is made of a masonry wall with pillars and horizontal slat aluminum panels.
 Although this particular project was done by pros, you can achieve a similar modern look with these horizontal slat panels.

 Craftsman-Style Front Yard Fence